Moylough Belt-Shrine: Conservation

 The Moylough Belt-Shrine was discovered during a period when the NMI was under financial stress, and its collection had just been returned from Athlone, where it had been stored during the Second World War.
 As the conservation of the belt was beyond the NMI's means, they contacted the British Museum in July 1945 to aid the project.
 Although the BM was under great financial and resource constraints in the aftermath of German bombing campaigns, they agreed to undertake extensive conservation work.
 The shrine was exhibited that year at a meeting of the Society of Antiquaries of London, and was returned to the NMI in February 1947.

-Although the shrine is in overall good condition, some areas have suffered damage and losses, while others have been poorly repaired.
+Although the shrine is overall in good condition, some areas have suffered damage and losses, while others have been poorly repaired.
 Parts of the bronze work have been corroded by acids in the bog.
-The buckle seems to have been "crudely repaired in antiquity", while three of the silver panels do not quite match their fittings and may be later additions.
+The buckle seems to have been "crudely repaired in antiquity", while three of the silver panels do not quite match their fittings and maybe later additions.
 Some of the binding strips and rivets are missing, while parts of the buckle's glass studs have sustained damage.
-The tinned surface is worn and has faded, and the contrast between the bronze panels and silver side plates which, Ó Floinn speculates, "would have been striking", has dimmed.
+The tinned surface is worn and has faded, and the contrast between the bronze panels and silver side plates which, according to Ó Floinn "would have been striking".

 The shrine is today considered to be one of the finest examples of Insular metalwork, and is on permanent display in the National Museum of Ireland's Treasury room.
-It has been shown internationally on a number of occasions, including in 1989 as part of the "Work of Angels" exhibitions.
+It has been shown internationally on a number of occasions, including in 1989 as part of the "Work of Angels" exhibition at the British Museum.